 We’re on a mission to provide comprehensive curriculum that develops not just math skills, but thinking skills.
 Our team of dedicated math experts designed our curriculum to reflect the complexity and nuance of real life situations.
-When your child can process this kind of information in non-routine ways, their minds become more powerful and efficient.
+When your child can process this kind of information in non-routine ways, their mind become more powerful and efficient.

 Math is a lot more than just computational skills.
-Thinkster’s Math curriculum develops your child’s ability to think non-linearly, creatively, and analytically with data.
+Thinkster’s math curriculum develops your child’s ability to think non-linearly, creatively, and analytically with data.
 Being able to sort through the relevant information and solve problems is the true mark of mastery.

 5 + 3 = ____

 By solving hundreds of problems in each topic, your child acquires fundamental skills: fluency in math facts, accuracy, efficiency and flexibility with addition, subtraction, multiplication and division.

 The twin pillars that support substantial learning are critical thinking and logical / analytical reasoning: the art of asking questions to understand context and constraints; the ability to deduce solution given a set of criteria.

 Real life word problems are a part of every skill set in our curriculum.
 We design these problems to include conceptually unrelated numbers (or distractors).
 Demonstrating what operations to use to solve problems, in the presence of distractors, is critical for gaining proficiency in a topic.

 With your input, your instructor can easily customize your child’s study plan to reflect and reinforce what they’re learning in school.
 Along with this customization, we build test-taking skills through frequent evaluations.